e-tornike/COVID-19-Rasa/data/nlu.md

 - when was the first information about the outbreak received
 - where did the outbreak start
 - have there been similar outbreaks in the past
+## intent:help
+- help
+- what can you do?
+- i'm lost
+- what are your capabilities?
+- what are my options?
+- which question can you answer?
+## intent:welcome
+- hi
+- hello
+- what's up
+- hey
+- /start
+- let's go